Billy McGinty (rugby league)

-Billy McGinty (born 6 December 1964) is a Scottish former professional rugby league footballer who played in the 1990s, and the early 2000s.
+Billy McGinty (born 6 December 1964) is a Scottish rugby union coach and former professional rugby league footballer who played in the 1980s and 1990s.
 He played in the forwards for Wigan during the period in the 1990s when they dominated the sport, and later for Workington Town.

 Background

-McGinty was born in Glasgow, Scotland.
+Born in Glasgow, Scotland, McGinty grew up in North West England, and attended Wade Deacon High School in Widnes.
+He played both codes of rugby when growing up, playing rugby union at school, and rugby league for local amateur club, Widnes Tigers.

 Playing career

-Challenge Cup Final appearances
+Warrington

+McGinty was signed by Warrington in 1982.
+He appeared as a substitute in the club's 38–10 win against Halifax in the 1985–86 Premiership final at Elland Road, Leeds.

-Billy McGinty was an interchange/substitute in Warrington's 14–36 defeat by Wigan in the 1989–90 Challenge Cup Final during the 1989–90 season at Wembley Stadium, London on Saturday 28 April 1990, in front of a crowd of 77,729.
+McGinty was also a substitute in Warrington's 14–36 defeat by Wigan in the 1989–90 Challenge Cup Final during the 1989–90 season at Wembley Stadium, London on Saturday 28 April 1990, in front of a crowd of 77,729.

 Billy McGinty played right- and was man of the match in Warrington's 12–2 victory over Bradford Northern in the 1990–91 Regal Trophy Final during the 1990–91 season at Headingley, Leeds on Saturday 12 January 1991.

+Wigan

+In August 1991, McGinty was signed by Wigan for a fee of £60,000.